wavetermdev/waveterm/acknowledgements/README.md

 The license disclaimers for the frontend are generated using the [`yarn licenses` tool](https://classic.yarnpkg.com/lang/en/docs/cli/licenses/).
 This outputs to the file [`frontend.md`](./disclaimers/frontend.md).

-These three disclaimer files linked above will be periodically regenerated to reflect new dependencies.
+These disclaimer files linked above will be periodically regenerated to reflect new dependencies.

 The [`scripthaus.md` file](../scripthaus.md) contains scripts to generate the disclaimers and package them.
 To manually generate the disclaimers, run the following from the repository root directory: